xanning/trial-redeemer-xag-support/README.md

 # Bugs?
 Known ones are:

-if account fetching fails because it was locked, it does not know how to try again and crashes. | Fixed in dev version, on release soon
+if account fetching fails because it was locked, it does not know how to try again and crashes. | Fixed

-If selecting a pregenerated username on xbox gamertag set page fails, it just waits for you to click the other one
+If selecting a pregenerated username on xbox gamertag set page fails, it just waits for you to click the other one | Fixed

+^ Above bugs fixes are still in testing if anything out of ordinary happens please open an issue

+Non-fixed bugs:

+If Microsoft auth gives an error (contextid didnt match cookie) etc, it just hangs.

+On "Try a different way to pay" on redeeming isn't fixed.

 # How can i use XAG and what's it?
 XAG is basically a Microsoft account gen that you can generate and pull ready to redeem accounts from, so we don't have to solve captchas.